 - Collectives interested in building leadership skills rooted in intercultural communication and creating authentic relationships across difference.

-We work to develop a community for educators on campus to learn how to facilitate and hold space as trained DEI professionals.
-This team helps meet the demand for DEI education across the Northeastern global network.
-Due to increasing demand for DEI-related training, the Cultural Life Education Team was formulated in 2019 by the former Director of the Center for Intercultural Engagement, Karin Firoza.
+We work to develop a community for educators on campus who focus on Diversity, Equity, Inclusion, and Belonging.
+This team helps meet the demand for DEIB education across the Northeastern global network.
+Due to increasing demand for DEIB-related training, the Cultural Life Education Team was formulated in 2019 by the former Director of the Center for Intercultural Engagement, Karin Firoza.
 This team has developed a cohort of strong intercultural and critically conscious educators on campus.
 These educators operate as trainers, presenters, facilitators, consultants, active listeners, connectors, and resources for Northeastern learners.
-This team facilitates the LIBRE (Leading Inclusion and Belonging with Resources and Education) Series and other ad hoc training requests.

-The Cultural Life Education team provides a series of opportunities that are designed to expand the skill level of Northeastern learners regarding Justice, Equity, Diversity, and Inclusion.
-We accept ad hoc training requests and facilitate a core series for students called LIBRE (Leading Inclusion and Belonging with Resources and Education) Series with the following objectives for Northeastern students:
+The Cultural Life Education team provides a series of opportunities that are designed to expand the skill level of Northeastern learners regarding Diversity, Equity, Inclusion, and Belonging.
+We accept ad hoc training requests with the following objectives for Northeastern students: